Trilith Studios: Education

 In 2016, a soundstage at Pinewood Studios was open for educational use by the Georgia Film Academy.
 The site was formerly occupied by Rivers Elementary School.
 In late 2020, the Georgia Film Academy partnered with Trilith and the University of Georgia to launch its Master of Fine Arts film program; students would work and live in Trilith during their second year.
 Trilith also has a small K-12 school called "The Forest School", which was established in 2018.

 Stages, studios, and locations

+Sound stages at Trilith Studios in 2023.

 Trilith Studios encompasses a 700-acre site, with a 400-acre backlot.
 It features 1 million square feet of production facilities, with 34 soundstages, 40 on-site production vendors, and 75,000 square feet of stages equipped for virtual production technologies.
 Trilith Studios is the largest production facility in the state of Georgia, and is considered the second largest film and television studio in North America, and the largest outside of Hollywood.